coreos/tectonic-docs/Documentation/tutorials/sandbox/install.md

 vagrant box remove coreos-beta --all --provider=virtualbox
 ```

-Q: I got this error: `Job for etcd-member.service failed because the control process exited with error code.``
+Q: Does the Sandbox support my corporate firewall or HTTP proxy?

-A: You may be running behind a corporate firewall or proxy.
-If so, you must enable Sandbox to run behind a proxy by modifying the Docker controller and worker files under the provisioning folder of the tectonic sandbox zip file.
-Then, use the Container Linux ct tool to update the ignite files.
+A: Yes, but you must enable Sandbox to run behind a proxy by modifying the Docker controller and worker files under the provisioning folder of the Tectonic Sandbox zip file.
+Then use the Container Linux ct tool to update the Ignition files.

-For a complete set of instructions, see the [Tectonic Forum Issue #185][tectonic-185].
+For a complete set of instructions, see [Tectonic Forum Issue #185][tectonic-185].

 [**NEXT:** Deploying an application on Tectonic][first-app]